fabioravila/recognito-csharp/README.md

 ============================================================

 # recognito-csharp
-Text Independent Speaker Recognition in CSharp, based on recognito in Java
+Text Independent Speaker Recognition in CSharp, ported from & based on original [recognito](https://github.com/amaurycrickx/recognito) in Java